SahilSuman1011/Keep-It-Project/README.md

    - Press Ctrl+C in each terminal window
    - Or close the terminal windows

-The application now provides a solid foundation for a Google Keep clone with both frontend and backend integration, plus local storage fallback for offline functionality.
+The application now provides a solid foundation with fundamental CRUD (Create, Read, Update, Delete) operations and a user interface (UI) similar to Google Keep , plus local storage fallback for offline functionality.